Scutum: History

-The oval scutum is depicted on the Altar of Domitius Ahenobarbus in Rome, the Aemilius Paullus monument at Delphi, and there is an actual example found at Kasr el-Harit in Egypt.
+The oval scutum is depicted on the Altar of Domitius Ahenobarbus in Rome, the monument of Aemilius Paullus at Delphi, and there is an actual example found at Batn Harit in Egypt.
 Gradually the scutum evolved into the rectangular (or sub-rectangular) type of the early Roman Empire.

 By the end of the 3rd century the rectangular scutum seems to have disappeared.
 Fourth century archaeological finds (especially from the fortress of Dura-Europos) indicate the subsequent use of oval or round shields which were not semi-cylindrical but were either dished (bowl-shaped) or flat.
 Roman artwork from the end of the 3rd century until the end of Antiquity show soldiers wielding oval or round shields.

-The word "scutum" survived the Roman Empire and entered the military vocabulary of the Byzantine Empire.
+The word "scutum" survived the Fall of the Western Empire and remained in the military vocabulary of the Byzantine Empire.
 Even in the 11th century, the Byzantines called their armoured soldiers skutatoi (Grk. σκυτατοί), and several modern Romance languages use derivatives of the word.